Student Emergency Fund

 The Student Emergency Fund (SEF), which is overseen by Student Assistance and Support Services (SASS), assists UNC Charlotte students by providing financial support when they need assistance with unexpected, immediate, and unavoidable life emergencies that cause unforeseen expenses within the current semester for which the request is made.
 SEF is designed to provide needed financial relief for situations such as accidents, illness, death of a family member, fire damage, need for temporary housing, or natural disaster.
 SEF is not intended to reimburse for expenses that have already been paid.
-SEF do not have to be repaid.
+Awarded funds through SEF do not have to be repaid.

 Possible Expenses Covered